Curated-Mods/.github/profile/README.md

-# Nothing But Mods
+# Curated Mods
-> ... it's pretty self-explanatory, right?
+> Your source for the best mods!